 - Alexander not only conquered Asia Minor and Iraq but also Iran, he moved from Iran to India Herodotus, who is called the father of history and Greek writers, described India as a country of immense wealth.

 - Reading this description, Alexander was inspired to attack India.

 - Ambhi, the ruler of Taxila, surrendered to Alexander and was suffering from diseases.

 - During this, he was always engaged in the war, at the time of his return, Alexander’s army was divided into two parts – the water route and the land route at the mouth of the Indus river.

 - The most important result of this invasion was the establishment of direct contact between India and Greece in various areas.

-- The Gandhara style of art in India, which developed in the second century BC, is the result of Greek influence.
-This paved the way for Greek merchants and craftsmen and the then facilities of trade increased.
+- This paved the way for Greek merchants and craftsmen and the then facilities of trade increased.